adimosh/IX.Framework/doc/FrameworkVersionsSupport.md

 for as long as .NET 3.
 SP1 remains in support; full statement can be found [on this page](https://docs.microsoft.com/en-us/lifecycle/faq/dotnet-framework).

-_2_ - Estimated date based on available information at the time of last references update
+_2_ - Estimated date based on available information at the time of last references update.

 _3_ - Support for .NET Framework 4.8 doesn't have a definitive ending date yet, so the ending date of Windows Server 2022, which is the farthest in time, is presumed.